 World Athletics Championships 2019 medal table: Full standings from Doha

-The World Athletics Championships guide is underway with individuals and nations battling it out for supremacy on the track and field.
+The World Athletics Championships has drawn to a close after 10 days of individuals and nations battleing it out for supremacy on the track and field.

 The United States ran away at the top of the medal table in 2017 with 30 medals in total, including 10 golds.